PARTNERS AND SUPPLIERS

 It may also be wise to clear leaves from around the base of the fence and to keep them clear of snow in the event of snowfall, as this build-up can lead to the moisture rotting the wood.

-Internal property tips
+Internal property maintenance tips

 Now for the inside of the property, where some small efforts could make big differences to the comfort of your tenants and the size of your energy bills over winter.
 Whether you cover your tenants’ energy bills within the rent or they pay them themselves, a more energy efficient property can benefit everyone involved.

-Insulate the property
+Insulate your property

-It is estimated that 25% of a property’s heat is lost through its roof.
+It is estimated that around 25% of a property’s heat is lost through its roof.
 Some basic loft and/or roof insulation can have a big impact on the energy efficiency of your property, keeping more warm air in and, as a result, meaning less energy is required to keep the property warm.
 Cavity wall insulation can also be a good idea for improved warmth and energy efficiency.

 Service the boiler